GoogleChromeLabs/psi/README.md

 > PageSpeed Insights With Reporting

 Run mobile and desktop performance tests for your deployed site using [Google PageSpeed Insights](https://developers.google.com/speed/docs/insights/v1/getting_started) with tidy reporting for your build process.
+A sample [Gulpfile](https://github.com/addyosmani/psi-gulp-sample) demonstrating use is also available.

 Uses [gpagespeed](https://github.com/zrrrzzt/gpagespeed/) and the reporter in [grunt-pagespeed](https://github.com/jrcryer/grunt-pagespeed).